Michael Drayton: 1590–1602

 In 1590, he produced his first book, The Harmony of the Church, a volume of spiritual poems, dedicated to Lady Devereux.
 It is notable for a version of the Song of Solomon, executed with considerable richness of expression.
 However, with the exception of forty copies, seized by the Archbishop of Canterbury, the whole edition was destroyed by public order.
 Nevertheless, Drayton published a vast amount within the next few years.

-In 1593, appeared Idea: The Shepherd's Garland, a collection of nine pastorals, in which he celebrated his own love-sorrows under the poetic name of Rowland.
+In 1593 appeared Idea: The Shepherd's Garland, a collection of nine pastorals, in which he celebrated his personal love-sorrows under the pseudonym of Rowland.
 Drayton then produced two further 'Ideas': a cycle of 51 sonnets entitled Ideas Mirrour (1594, expanded and revised as Idea in several versions from 1599 to 1619), by which we learn that the lady lived by the river Ankor in Warwickshire, and an epyllion, Endimion and Phoebe: Ideas Latmus (1595).

 This has led to the notion that he failed to win his "Idea", and lived and died a bachelor, one of a series of biographical interpretations of the poems that Jean Brink sees as "romantic flourishes".

-It has been said Drayton's sonnets possess a direct, instant and universal appeal, by reason of their simple straightforward ring and foreshadowed the smooth style of Fairfax, Waller and Dryden.
+It has been said Drayton's sonnets possess a direct, instant and universal appeal because of their simple straightforward ring and foreshadowing of the smooth style of Fairfax, Waller and Dryden.
 Drayton was the first to bring the term ode, for a lyrical poem, to popularity in England and was a master of the short, staccato Anacreontics measure.

 Also in 1593 there appeared the first of Drayton's historical poems, The Legend of Piers Gaveston, and the next year saw the publication of Matilda, an epic poem in rhyme royal.
 It was about this time, too, that he brought out Endimion and Phoebe, a volume which he never republished, but which contains some interesting autobiographical matter, and acknowledgments of literary help from Thomas Lodge, if not from Edmund Spenser and Samuel Daniel also.
 In his Fig for Momus, Lodge reciprocated these friendly courtesies.

 In 1596, Drayton published his long and important poem Mortimeriados, a very serious production in ottava rima.
 He later enlarged and modified this poem, and republished it in 1603 under the title of The Barons' Wars.
 In 1596 also appeared another historical poem, The Legend of Robert, Duke of Normandy, with which Piers Gaveston was reprinted.
 In 1597 appeared England's Heroical Epistles, a series of historical studies, in imitation of those of Ovid.
 These last poems, written in the heroic couplet, contain some of the finest passages in Drayton's writings.